jared-hughes/nuova/README.md

   ip = a
 ```

-This is much shorter than a general `.forceA`.
-It relies on `P(0) = 0`.
-The assembler also defines a directive to zero `a` which corresponds to exactly the above code:
+This is much shorter than a general `.forceA` by subtracting two equal registers to get 0, and it relies on `P(0) = 0`.
+The assembler defines a directive to zero `a` which corresponds to exactly the above code:

 ```c
   .zero_a